 You may view the current residential allocation waiting lists below:

-- Multi-Family Allocation Waiting List - Currently, as of January 2019 there are no applicants on the waiting list.
-There are multi-family allocations available to accept immediately in both residential and town center areas.
+- Multi-Family Allocation Waiting List - Currently, as of February 2021, there are four applicants on the waiting list.

 Private Market Allocations